 - 1. Considering which response option best approximates the situation in your country. - 2.
-Relate and compare your rating with that given to your country in 2006. - 3.
+Relate and compare your rating with that given to your country in the BTI 2008. - 3.
 Assign one of the two or three possible scores within the selected option.